Babulal Marandi: First CM of Jharkhand

 He also put forward the idea to develop Greater Ranchi to reduce the crowding in the city.
 However, Marandi's tenure proved rather short-lived, as he had to resign and make way for Arjun Munda for the post in 2003 following pressure exerted by coalition allies primarily Janata Dal United.

-Thereafter, he increasing moved away from political mainstage of Jharkhand irrespective of NDA being in power in Ranchi.
+Thereafter, his increasing moved away from political mainstage of Jharkhand irrespective of NDA being in power in Ranchi.
 In the 2004 Lok Sabha Elections, he contested from Kodarma Lok Sabha constituency as a BJP candidate.
 He won the seat while all the other sitting MPs of NDA from Jharkhand including union ministers Yashwant Sinha and Reeta Verma lost their respective seats.
 His differences with the state leadership continued to increase and he even started criticising the state government in public.

 Jharkhand Vikas Morcha (JVM)

 Marandi resigned from both the Kodarma seat and the primary membership of the BJP in 2006 and floated a new political outfit named Jharkhand Vikas Morcha.
 He was followed by 5 MLAs of the BJP.
 In the subsequent by-elections for the Kodarma seat, he contested as an independent candidate and emerged victoriously.

 Marandi, who was the incumbent MP from Kodarma, contested the elections on Jharkhand Vikas Morcha ticket in the 2009 general election, and retained the seat.
 But in the Narendra Modi wave of 2014, Marandi's party failed to win any seat in the state as BJP won 12 out of 14 seats; from Koderma, BJP's Ravindra Kumar Ray was elected to Lok Sabha.

 In February 2020, he merged JVM into BJP.